Dandruff In Kids: Causes, Treatment And Home Remedies

 1. Dry skin in children could make the child more prone to dandruff.
 Seasonal changes, like the winter, may worsen the child’s dry scalp and skin and cause dandruff (6).

-1. Contact dermatitis (a skin rash due to allergen or irritant), and infrequent shampooing are some factors that may cause dandruff (6).
+1. Contact dermatitis (a skin rash due to an allergen or irritant), and infrequent shampooing are some factors that may cause dandruff (6).

 1. Child scalp psoriasis is a chronic condition that is characterized by red, scaly plaques and causes the child’s scalp to flake with intense itching or burning sensations.